 The most prominent theory to explain the cause behind hidradenitis suppurativa is a blockage of the hair follicles in the skin, known as follicular occlusion.
 This may be as a result of sweat or sebum from the sebaceous glands becoming trapped in the follicle, forming a plug and obstructing the normal movement through the follicle.

 As a result of this, the inflammatory pathways can be activated and result in perifolliculitis, which is a term used to describe inflammation around the follicle.

 In some cases, the abscess can rupture and allow the entry of bacteria into the hair follicle.
 The warm, moist environment promotes the growth of many bacteria and can lead to a secondary bacterial infection and the development of pus.

 Some medical researchers believe that the sweat glands themselves develop abnormally to cause the condition.
-It is thought that the sweat and sebum can’t move through the follicle to the surface of the skin as a result of structural errors in the formation of the follicle.
+It is thought that the sweat and sebum cannot move through the follicle to the surface of the skin as a result of structural errors in the formation of the follicle.

-Administration of progesterone as a stand-alone contraceptive has been associated with worsening of hidradenitis suppurativa symptoms, suggesting the hormone is involved in the pathophysiology of the condition.
+Administration of progesterone as a stand-alone contraceptive has been associated with worsening of hidradenitis suppurativa symptoms, suggesting that the hormone is involved in the pathophysiology of the condition.

 Some disorders of the endocrine system have also been linked to hidradenitis suppurativa.
 These include:

 - Polycystic ovaries